Outlaw Rogue DPS Mythic+ Tips — Shadowlands 9.1

 In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Outlaw Rogue in World of Warcraft — Shadowlands 9.1.

 The playstyle of Outlaw in Mythic+ is almost exactly the same as your regular single-target rotation.
 As almost all of your damage cleaves onto additional targets whenever Blade Flurry is active, maintaining a high uptime on Blade Flurry without wasting it when enemies are about to die is key to performing well as Outlaw.
 As such, there are no major gameplay changes, and your stat priority, rotational priorities, as well as Legendary and Covenant benefits stay the same for Mythic+.

 If you are unfamiliar with Mythic+ and its associated general mechanics, you can read more about it on our Shadowlands Mythic+ Season 2 page below.

 While at this stage many groups do different pulls due to different compositions or preferences, some of the shroud skips in dungeons are still more common than others.
 As such, the most popular skips have been compiled on Shroud of Concealment Mythic+ guide for Rogues with diagrams showing each of the skips.

-Mark of the Master Assassin is very competitive on trash, in particular due to the frequent re-stealths you will be getting between packs.
-It is, however, weaker on single-target and as the seasonal affix Prideful requires a lot of single-target and priority damage, Celerity is the recommended Legendary for Mythic+.
+Mark of the Master Assassin is very strong on trash-fights, in particular due to the frequent re-stealths you will be getting between packs.
+It is, however, weaker on single-target and as we gain more critical strike when upgrading our gear in Patch 9.1, Master Assassin becomes less and less competitive.
+Celerity is therefore the recommended Legendary for Mythic+.